Retail & Distribution

 “Be reactionary.
 React to what the market wants.
 And the market wants one-on-one real-time engagement.” — serial entrepreneur and best-selling author Gary Vaynerchuk.

 Today’s retail CEOs know this is the case, and they want to enhance the customer experience whilst expanding globally.
-But they inevitably face some very real challenges and tough questions:
+But they face real challenges and tough questions in pursuing this goal:

-– How much will it cost to implement a global solution to power this crucial digital transformation — and how quickly will our business see the ROI?
+- How much will it cost to implement a global solution to power this crucial digital transformation — and how quickly will the business see the ROI?

 - How much time will it take to review the IT investment choices to make a smart decision — and how can this be balanced with other priorities?